 The 2013 Leto Cellars Chardonnay was barrel fermented using indigenous yeasts and underwent 50% secondary fermentation.
 These grapes were sourced from a historic vineyard in St. Helena they have worked with since their first vintage.
 These old vines were first planted in 1973, are dry farmed and the yields are low.
 The bouquet is appealing with rich aromatics including white pineapple, baking spice, baked apple and minerality nuances.
 The wine is balanced and rounded on the palate without heavy viscosity.
 Good acidity complements the richness of fruit.
 Clean finish.

-The 2012 Leto Cellars Cabernet Sauvignon is 100% varietal sourced from the same vineyard in St. Helena as their Chardonnay (dry farmed vines).
-This is their inaugural vintage of Cabernet Sauvignon.
+The 2012 Leto Cellars Cabernet Sauvignon is 100% varietal sourced from the same vineyard in St. Helena as their Chardonnay, also from dry farmed vines.
+This is the inaugural vintage of Leto Cellars Cabernet Sauvignon.
 Ruby red in the glass, initially it shows an earthy/slightly dusty component to the bouquet – it is dark and brooding with hints of toasted cedar.
 The wine is superbly balanced with a palate that is all about the fruit rather than the oak.
 The balanced slightly dusty tannins linger along with a red cherry, red currant tartness on the finish.

-Two other interesting wines are a Pinot Noir from Mt.
-Veeder growing at an elevation of 1850 feet (close to where they live) and a Riesling sourced from old vines in Rutherford (as of mid 2016 these were not yet finished wines).
+Two other interesting wines that Leto Cellars has produced in the past, including a Pinot Noir from Mt.
+Veeder growing at an elevation of 1850 feet close to where Brad and Lisa live and a Riesling sourced from old vines in Rutherford; these were not yet finished wines during our first visit to the cellar in mid 2016.

 Tastings are for wine enthusiasts; this is a rare opportunity to sit down with a long-time winemaker and taste through the wines in a very relaxed setting.
-Total production is about 1000 cases annually.
-They mostly sell direct to consumer but have one client in China, a small wine club in Japan and the wine is available at select restaurants and wine shops in Los Angeles and a few retail outlets in Napa Valley including Gary’s in St. Helena and Wine Country Connection in Yountville.
-For more information visit: www.letocellars.com
+Total production is about 1,500 cases annually.
+They mostly sell direct to consumer but have one client in China, a small wine club in Japan and the wine is available at select restaurants and wine shops in Los Angeles and a few retail outlets in Napa Valley including at Wine Country Connection in Yountville.
+They do not maintain a wine club, primarily because they do not want to be on a schedule of having to release wines at a certain time.
+Rather, they evaluate each wine on its own merit and will release them when they feel they are ready.

 Thank you for such a kind review.
 I just now saw this!
 We’ll let you know when we release the Pinot Noir – I can’t wait.